-Kate Humble heads to Kahuzi-Biega NP in search of lowland gorillas and discovers the benefits that gorilla watching has brought to the region's forgotten communities
+Kate Humble headed to Kahuzi-Biega NP in search of lowland gorillas and discovered the benefits that gorilla watching has brought to the region's forgotten communities

 We’re close,” whispered John, my guide.
 We were surrounded by vegetation so thick that it was barely penetrable.
 It was only thanks to the expert machete-wielding skills of the men leading us unerringly through the tangle of vines, shrubs and low hanging branches that we’d made it this far.

 “How do you know we’re close?”
 I whispered back, curious to know.
 I didn’t doubt John for a moment, but he had worked in this forest his entire adult life and I was intrigued that he had picked up on something that I had completely missed.

 “There was fresh dung on the track and I heard chest beating,” he explained.
 “And if we push through here...”
 He parted a curtain of leaves and I gasped.
 My hands flew up to my face in disbelief and tears of delight sprung from my eyes.
 “There they are,” said John, who took my hand and led me to meet a family of eastern lowland gorillas.